 These are just two examples of what is available in the European and American roof-integrated solar power generation markets at the moment.
 Similar panels from other manufacturers have also come into production, as a quick Google search for ‘BIPV solar tiles’ or ‘BIPV solar shingles’ will give you some idea of what is available.
 One product similar to PV shingles and tiles on the market is PV laminates–thin-film PV that can be attached to the surface of parts of buildings, including roofs.
 Its superficial nature, however, may exclude it from the definition of BIPV outlined in the previous section–it is usually bonded on after the fact.
 Laminates are extremely versatile, however, which makes them ideal for retrofitting.

 Solar facades, curtains, awnings, and windows

 Another way that photovoltaics can be integrated into a building is in the walls of the building itself, or sometimes more effectively, in a multi-purpose ‘skin’ or curtain that surrounds the ‘core’ building inside of it.
-As with all BIPV, here too the solar cells serve a dual purpose.
-As Ray Noble pointed out in his presentation for the SBDC Conference, if the PV modules are price-competitive with conventional building materials and are intelligently crafted into the building design, then it is not imperative for the cells to have optimum orientation–any direction besides the poleward direction (north or south, depending on your hemisphere) will generate electricity with up to 90% the rated efficiency.
-In other words, it is not absolutely necessary that modules be placed on the roof.
+As with all BIPVs, here too the solar cells serve a dual purpose.
+As Ray Noble pointed out in his presentation for the SBDC Conference, if the PV modules are price-competitive with conventional building materials and are intelligently crafted into the building design, then the cells don’t need to have optimum orientation–any direction besides the poleward direction (north or south, depending on your hemisphere) will generate electricity with up to 90% the rated efficiency.
+In other words, modules don’t need to be placed on the roof.

 There are a few options available in determining what to do with your PV in sections of the building besides the roof.
 These are roughly explained below.
 How their installation is implemented depends on the sensibility of the designer.